Opposite of DYSLEXIC – 35 Antonyms With Sentence Examples

 | Fluent | The student was often frustrated in class due to being dyslexic. | She was a fluent reader, effortlessly consuming books. |

-READ: Opposite of REPUGNANT - 35 Antonyms With Sentence Examples
+READ: Opposite of RURAL AREA - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of DYSLEXIC